 2. Be Cooperative

 The State Farm insurance adjuster handling your claim will need to take a careful look at the details of your case to determine how much you should recover in your settlement.
 Although you should never speak with the insurance company without your attorney present, you also have the option of directing State Farm insurance to your car accident attorney.

-This takes the pressure off you so State Farm can get the facts they need without putting your settlement at risk.
+Allowing your lawyer to handle your claim can take the pressure off you so that State Farm can get the facts it needs without putting your settlement at risk.
 The last thing you need is to accidentally make a statement to the insurance company that can be manipulated and used against you to reduce your payment.

 3. Be Honest

-404-400-4000 or complete a Free Case Evaluation form
+(404) 400-4000 or complete a Free Case Evaluation form